gopher-snakes-2013/phase-2-guide/week-2/learning-objectives/javascript-for-web-applications.md

 1. Binding and triggering events
 1. Making AJAX requests

-While jQuery has some serious flaws, it's pretty much everywhere and should be learned in spite of how awful it is.

 ## :+1:
 1. I can use jQuery to retrieve elements from the DOM using CSS selectors
 1. I can use jQuery's [traversal methods](http://api.jquery.com/category/traversing/)